 What we will not fund

 - Activities or projects from which Falkirk Council funding has been withdrawn or to replace a shortfall in a Council budget or to meet increase in charges for Council facilities.
 This grant cannot be used to replace any other Council funding.

-- Routine running cost (salaries / electricity / rates / rent / insurance / etc)
+- Routine running cost (salaries / electricity / rates / rent / insurance / transport / etc).

 When you can apply